A newer version (Rev 4) of

 more memory, more I/O and an optional LCD.
 We recommend you use

-for reference to assist people who build the original version of
+to assist people who purchased or build the older version.

 New Rev 4 Board